groovey/Test/README.md

 * Set up database (customers table)
 * Set environment variables.
-- Copy .env.example on the folder to .env
+* Copy .env.example on the folder to .env
-- Replace the .env variables with your postgres values
+* Replace the .env variables with your postgres values
 * Make sure you have composer and a php that is at least 7.3.

 ### If you want to run it via Docker

-Run `$ docker-compose up -d`, you need a separate db.
+* Run `$ docker-compose up -d`,
+* You need a separate db.

-You can download my postgres repository on : https://github.com/groovey/docker-common
+* You can download my postgres repository on : https://github.com/groovey/docker-common

 ### Finally Heroku